zachmort/fetch/responses.md

 ### Answer to the question: Which is the leading brand in the Dips & Salsa category?
+#### Assumptions:
+- Assuming "Dips & Salsa" is a the subcategory we want and not just a all encompassing category that would include other items (like bean dip, cheese dip etc)
+- How does 1 define leading brand?
+Is it the brand with the most sales, the most receipts scanned, most unique users, most consistent purchases (ie users constantly come back to the brand rather than just a large influx in 1 month while while other months struggle) or something else?
+From Fetch's perspective, leading brand could be a brand with the most individual receipts scanned as this would provide data for more than just items purchased but would also provide frequency of shopping, consumer habits, complimentary goods purchased etc.
 1. TOSTITOS – 36 distinct sales
 2. PACE – 24 distinct sales
 3. FRITOS – 19 distinct sales